Wildboar-Software/directory/apps/meerkat-docs/docs/demo.md

 `C=GB,CN=Prince Harry` is a compound entry.

 `C=RU,dmdName=Sputnik DMD` contains a handful of entries of object class `dSA`.
+Each of these has attribute values that have contexts.

+`C=US,O=Government` has a hierarchical group that does not correspond to the DIT structure exactly, and `C=US,O=Government,CN=Joseph R. Biden` and `C=US,O=Government,CN=Kamala Harris` are both compound entries, allowing you to test the intersection of compound entries and hierarchical groups.

 ## Quipu DSA